vboomi/PhlatCam/3D/README.md

 Place the the mat file in '3D/psfs' directory.

 # Contents of 3D PSF mat file
-psfs - 912x1368x4x49   # the four channels in order are R,G,G,B. This is the bayer splitting of the captured psf.
-Can disregard one of the Gs and use it as color PSF. drng - depth from mask in centimeters.
-Starts from 1 cm to 20cm. refDepth - Reference depth to which relative magnifications and transforms are calculated mags - relative magnification of PSF wrt PSF at refDepth transForm - relative affine (I think) between PSFs and PSF at refDepth.
+- psfs - 912x1368x4x49.
+The four channels in order are R,G,G,B. This is the bayer splitting of the captured psf.
+Can disregard one of the Gs and use it as color PSF.
+- drng - depth from mask in centimeters.
+Starts from 1 cm to 20cm.
+- refDepth - Reference depth to which relative magnifications and transforms are calculated
+- mags - relative magnification of PSF wrt PSF at refDepth
+- transForm - relative affine (I think) between PSFs and PSF at refDepth.

 The mask to sensor distance of PhlatCam is about 2 mm.